Parents – Grandparents! Are we meditating on the Proverbs?

 Second, Are you thinking of creative ways to share from the abundance?
 I get it.
 It’s tough to sometimes initiate a conversation with your son or daughter, or grandchildren, about spiritual perspective.
 It takes more than just lecturing them at the dinner table.
 So it takes extra effort, a creative spark.

 I’ve found some traction in writing to my grandkids “Papa letters.”
 Yep…old school snail mail.
 One of the ways I catalyze spiritual thinking is enclosing fun cartoons from the newspaper which make a spiritual point.
-When the kids get the letter, they like the cartoons (I also include candy bars! 😊).
-Next to the cartoon, I include some questions for them to answer.
-Alongside, I also call (or text) my son and daughter-in-law and ask them to generate the table discussion.
+When the kids get the letter, they like the cartoons (I also include candy bars!50 20 20 20 20 Recent

 It made me wonder.
 How many of us – we who are parents and grandparents – are reading and meditating on the Proverbs?
 Why?
 So that we can--from both exposure to and experience in these truths—meaningfully share with our sons and daughters about these priceless jewels of wisdom.